lajohnston/smslib/README.md

 Base library containing common functionality for the other modules.

 Use `smslib.init` to initialise the system (disable interrupts, set stack pointer, clear vram).
-This should be placed in a section at .orga 0. `smslib.init` will also initialise the other smslib modules you've included, such as mapper and vdpreg to initialise the paging registers and VDP registers respectively.
+This should be placed in a section at .orga 0. `smslib.init` will also initialise the other smslib modules you've included, such as sprites, mapper and vdpreg to initialise the sprite buffer, paging registers and VDP registers respectively.

 ```
 .orga 0